dogcomplex/Q-Star/README.md

 # Q-Star (Q*)
-The secretest sauce combining Q-Learning and A*
+The secretest AI sauce combining Q-Learning and A*

 # Installation
 ```